 Your Digital Selling Strategy

-I encourage you to start by self-reflecting on what unique industry knowledge you possess, and how you can leverage that in your strategy.
+I encourage you to start by self-reflecting on your unique industry knowledge and how you can leverage that in your strategy.
 Be the “favorite teacher” that your audience loves to learn from.
 Develop a consultative approach that makes the buying process simple for your audience.

 I also encourage you to just start.
 Creating content and posting online can seem unnatural to many people.
-But you’ll never get better, and never experience the true benefits of digital selling, until you start taking those first steps.
+But you’ll never get better and experience the true benefits of digital selling until you start taking those first steps.